RobotNerd/proze/doc/technical-specification.md

 Each project can optionally add names used in the project to the configuration file.
 These are the names of characters, places, and things unique to the story.
 Text editors can use syntax highlighting to make these names visually distinct from the surrounding text.
-This helps writers to quickly figure out when they misspell a character name or use the wrong name in a story.
+This helps writers quickly figure out when they misspell a character name or use the wrong name in a story.